-The School Teachers’ Pay and Conditions Document (STPCD), published annually, contains statutory provisions on teachers’ pay which are binding in all local authority maintained schools.
+The school teachers’ pay and conditions document (STPCD) contains statutory provisions on teachers’ pay which are binding in all local authority maintained schools.
 It also contains statutory guidance to which governing bodies and head teachers must ‘have regard’ when taking decisions.
-The majority of academy trusts incorporate the STPCD into teachers’ employment contracts, meaning that they too are bound by its contents – albeit not statutorily.
+The majority of academy trusts incorporate the STPCD into teachers’ employment contracts, meaning that they too are bound by its contents - albeit not statutorily.

 The STPCD requires every governing body to have a written school pay policy, setting out the decision-making structure for all pay decisions, including annual pay assessments, discretionary decisions and appeals procedures; the pay scales for teachers; and the criteria to be applied in taking decisions on pay.
 All decisions should be taken in accordance with the pay policy, which should be reviewed annually (in consultation with teachers and union representatives) and kept up to date.
 The pay policy should preferably also contain a commitment to fairness, openness, consultation and accountability - the NEU’s own model pay policy includes some useful statements for this purpose.

-As a classroom teacher (someone who is not a head teacher, deputy or assistant head teacher or leading practitioner) you will be paid on one of two pay ranges, the Main Pay Range and the Upper Pay Range.
-Classroom teachers can also access additional payments for a number of reasons including in particular for additional responsibilities.
+As a classroom teacher (someone who is not a head teacher, deputy or assistant head teacher or leading practitioner) you will be paid on one of two pay ranges; the main pay range (MPR) and the upper pay range (UPR).
+Classroom teachers can also access additional payments for a number of reasons including for additional responsibilities.

 Since 2013, there have been no mandatory fixed pay points on these ranges, just minimum and maximum values.
 There are no longer any statutory pay scale points within the teachers’ pay structure.
 Governing bodies are responsible for determining the value of any pay scale points and the school’s progression criteria based on performance determined with reference to the outcomes of teacher appraisal.
-The NEU and other unions believe that governing bodies should retain a 6-point Main Pay Scale and a 3-point Upper Pay Scale.
-The joint union recommended pay scale points for 2021 can be found here.
+The NEU and other unions believe that governing bodies should retain a six-point main pay scale and a three-point upper pay scale.
+Current information on pay scales.

 In Wales, performance-related pay has been abolished in favour of experience-related pay progression and national pay scales for Wales have been implemented.
 The advice below relates to the position in England where performance-related pay has not yet been abolished.
-Members in Wales should refer to the separate teacher pay arrangements in Wales STPCD 2021 https://gov.wales/school-teachers-pay-and-conditions-wales-document-2021
+Members in Wales should refer to the separate teacher pay arrangements in Wales.

 Yes.
 Provisions giving the right to ‘portability’ of existing or previous pay entitlements have been removed.
 Previously, if teachers moved school or took a break, they were entitled to be paid in their new job on at least the same pay as before.
 Governing bodies now have the discretion to pay teachers at any pay rate.
 The NEU believes that governing bodies should maintain pay portability for newly appointed teachers.

-Pay progression on the Main Pay Range and Upper Pay Range for teachers in England is based on appraisal - a written recommendation on pay must accompany a teacher's appraisal report.
+Pay progression on the MPR and UPR for teachers in England is based on appraisal - a written recommendation on pay must accompany a teacher's appraisal report.

-Governing bodies will decide whether to increase the pay for teachers on the Main and Upper Pay Ranges based on appraisal and, if so, by how much - although progression on the Upper Pay Range can now be permitted every year rather than every two years.
+Governing bodies will decide whether to increase the pay for teachers on the main and upper pay ranges based on appraisal and, if so, by how much - although progression on the UPR can now be permitted every year rather than every two years.

 The school pay policy should set out clearly how pay increases are determined.
 Governing bodies must have regard to the pay policy and the teacher's post within the staffing structure in making pay decisions.